Remote IIS Web Site Projects

 By default, when you run a remote IIS Web site project to test it, Visual Studio launches a browser and runs the Web site project using the server name of the remote site.
 For example, if you have created the Web site ExampleSite on the server TestServer, when you test it in Visual Studio, the browser will request the test page from this URL:

-For more information, see Testing Web Pages in Visual Web Developer.
+For more information, see Testing Web Pages in Visual Studio.

 If the remote IIS Web site project that you are working with is not already on the production server, you have to deploy the site to a production server.
-For more information about how to deploy Web site projects, see ASP.NET Deployment Content Map.
+For more information about how to deploy Web site projects, see Web Deployment Content Map for Visual Studio and ASP.NET.